-- requiring investors to select the type of plant that presents the least cost investment option; and - postpone commissioning the plant, thereby increasing its profitability.
+- requiring investors to select the type of plant that presents the least cost investment option; and - postponing the date plant is commissioned, thereby increasing its profitability.

-According to Hydro Tasmania, these incentives will encourage more efficient investment decisions in transmission and load projects in Tasmania and, potentially, in other NEM regions.29
+According to Hydro Tasmania, these incentives will encourage more efficient investment decisions in transmission and load projects in Tasmania and, potentially, in other NEM regions. $^{41}$

-With respect to the type of plant selected, Hydro Tasmania submits that recovering the Additional Cost from New TFOS Units will force proponents of new generators to take into account the FCAS costs that these technologies impose on the market as a whole.30
+With respect to the type of plant selected, Hydro Tasmania submits that recovering the Additional Cost from 2008 TFOS Units will force proponents of new generators to take into account the MAS costs that these technologies impose on the market as a whole. $^{42}$